 Do Women Need To Subvert Gender Stereotypes or Transcend Them?

 Across the world, all aspiring women leaders face gender discrimination at personal or professional levels.
 However, ranting over a problem doesn’t solve the issue.
 We have to go for miles before we can even dream of equality.

-As stated earlier, leadership is a state of mind; and a mind needs constant sharpening ‘as a sword needs a whetstone.’
-According to Tim Morris, Professor of Management Studies at Oxford, “it is possible for women to overcome these, but only through an enormous amount of ‘self-work,’ starting early in their careers.”
+As stated earlier, leadership is a state of mind, and it needs constant sharpening ‘as a sword needs a whetstone.’
+According to Tim Morris, Professor of Management Studies at Oxford, “It is possible for women to overcome these, but only through an enormous amount of ‘self-work,’ starting early in their careers.”